This topic describes actions you can perform with metrics queries and visualization. See the following topics for additional information:

 The hover details now show the assigned labels.

-For the baseline query, only the 'Baseline' text displayed.
+For the baseline query, only the Baseline text is displayed.

 For the query by source host, only the source host is displayed.